-The Iberian countries of Spain and Portugal share a peninsula, climate and common history and are popular travel destinations, both for mass tourism and for solo travellers.
-I have travelled to both countries on multiple occasions, from the rolling hills of Andalucía to the crayon-coloured houses of Lisbon, and would find it tricky to choose between them.
+The Iberian countries of Spain and Portugal are two fabulous solo travel destinations, especially for women travelling alone.
+I have visited both countries on multiple occasions, from the rolling hills of Andalucía to the crayon-coloured houses of Lisbon

-In this article, I will unpick why these two countries are great destinations in Europe for those travelling alone and, with the help of a few fellow travel writers, recommend the best places to visit in Spain and Portugal as a solo traveller.
+In this article, I will unpick why these two countries are great destinations in Europe for those travelling alone and, with the help of a few fellow travel writers, recommend the best places to visit for those travelling solo in Spain and Portugal.

 Let’s start with the landscape and climate of these countries.